GeekyMoore/FormSlayer/README.md

 # FormSlayer

 A Chrome extension that auto-fills job application forms.
-No account, no subscription, no bullshit.

-Works on any standard HTML job form — CareerPlug, Greenhouse, Jobvite, Lever, Ashby, and more.

 ## How It Works